MisileLab/PythonVCS/docs/docsgitea.md

 #### Return

-    list[GiteaEmail] or None: Followings of token owner if has following users. else, return None.
+    list[GiteaUser] or None: Followings of token owner if has following users. else, return None.

 ### Method follow_user